nptscot/networkmerge/paper.md

 - It does not remove redundant vertices, which can lead to large file sizes and slow rendering.
-- It does not remove redundant edges, which can lead to visual artefacts.
 - Parallel ways that are part of the same corridor are not merged into a single way, resulting in outputs that are difficult to interpret.